seed-run/homepage/_docs/adding-your-iam-credentials.md

 Here you can hit **Create policy** to provide a custom IAM policy based on the permissions your project needs.
 You can do this by following the instructions in the [Customizing your IAM Policy]({% link _docs/customizing-your-iam-policy.md %}) chapter.

 But if you are just looking for a quick way to test your project on Seed you can search for **AdministratorAccess** and select the policy, then select **Next: Review**.
+Note that, this is not recommended for apps that are being deployed to production.

 ![Added Admin Policy Screenshot](/assets/docs/iam/added-admin-policy.png)